 Playa Hermosa is surrounded by national parks, Manuel Antonio National Park, which is Costa Rica’s most famous national park, is about 50 minutes to the South.
 The Park was recently nominated by Forbes Magazine as one of the top parks in the world.
 Carara National Park is 30 minutes to the north and just 15 minutes from the hotel there is the Playa Hermosa Wildlife Refuge, a protective reserve for the Olive Ridley sea turtles that come ashore to nest here each year.

 Costa Rica sits close to the equator and has a tropical climate all year round.
 It is characterized by a dry season from November through April when there is very little rain and light winds.
 This creates calm seas that are ideal for Sport fishing.
-The rainy season will begin in May with late afternoon showers and variable winds.
+The green season will begin in May with some late afternoon showers and variable winds.